Rails Image Helper

 Problem

-The existing code works fine, but as new members have been added to the US Congress, the available images are not currently available for the new members.
-When the image is not available, the browser developer console logs a 404 status code, and the UI displays a broken image, thereby breaking the card layout.
-So, there needs to be a better way to access these images, and check for availability.
+The existing code works fine, but as new members have been added to the US Congress, the images for the new members are not yet available.
+When the image is unavailable, the browser developer console logs a 404 status code, and the UI displays a broken image, thereby disrupting the card layout.
+So, there needs to be a better way to access these images and check for availability.

 The goals:

-- Check for a success code when accessing the image, and render this image.
+• Check for a success code when accessing the image, and render it if present.

-- Check for unsuccessful access of an image and render a fallback image to preserve the UI layout.
+• Check for an image access failure and render a fallback image to preserve the UI layout.

 Solution